 So, he didn't have to think about a thing.

-Now we're up to step 5.
-Because he got his ballot in the mail,
+Now, step 5, because he got his ballot in the mail,

-But this guy made himself a checklist, and took himself to the polling place,
+But this guy took himself to the polling place,

-marked up his ballot, and boom he's done!
+marked up his ballot, boom he is down.

-and he gets to watch the results come in.
+and gets to watch the results coming in.

 This is about as frictionless as it gets in the United States,

-both in terms of what they have to know about what the issues are,
+in terms of what they have to know about the issues,

-can you say 24 presidential candidates for the Democratic Party?
+who is running, can you say 24 presidential candidates

-And giving lots of options for taking part makes a lot of sense too.
+Giving lots of options for taking part makes sense too.

-And how hard could it possibly be to mark up a ballot?
+How hard can be to mark up a ballot.

-you may recognise bits of this process in your own design, in your own services,
+you may recognise this process in your own design,

 are you doing these kinds of things to your customers?